About The Governors

 The governors at Long Sutton are therefore committed to regular fund raising events to ensure that we can continue to provide the children in our community with the well-resourced learning environment they have historically enjoyed.

-At each monthly meeting the subject leaders take turns to present information about their subject to the governors; to share the learning and progress, successes or highlights, any concerns or areas to develop and their next steps.
+At each monthly meeting the subject leaders take turns to present information about their subject to the governors; to share the learning and progress, successes or highlights, any concerns or areas to develop their next steps.

 Below are the reports from this year, together with the Governing Body’s Management Framework.